 Potting Mix for Anthuriums & Philodendrons

-I use large-chunk orchid bark, coarse perlite, and peatmoss at equal ratios; and then I add about 10% charcoal to help remove toxicities that can build up (over many months) in the potting mix.
-After new plants are potted in this mix, I’ll top-dress the media with an additional layer of sphagnum moss.
+The potting media should be porous but water retentive.
+I use a blend of large-chunk orchid bark, coarse-grade perlite, and peatmoss at equal ratios; and then I add about 10% charcoal which helps remove toxicities that can build up (over many months) in the potting mix.
+After new plants are potted in this mix, I’ll top-dress the potting media with an additional layer of sphagnum moss.
 Note that there is a distinction between sphagnum moss and peatmoss—they are not the same thing; I use both but each has a different function.
 The sphagnum moss get’s mounded up around the base of the plant to a height of about 2″ maximum.
 This little bit of sphagnum on the top of the pot goes a long way in helping keep the base of the plant (where new roots are emerging) moist (even though my climate is very dry).

 Using Sphagnum Moss

 Sphagnum moss has this fantastic trait of being able to hold like 18x it’s weight in water—which is great for specific applications.
 While many sites and growers recommend using sphagnum moss exclusively for Aroids, I don’t.
 I have found that sphagnum moss has a tendency to stay too wet, especially after about 5-8 months when it starts to decompose, fragment and compact.
 This ends up reducing airflow to the roots and can lead to issues with rot.
 You may notice that growers who use sphagnum moss exclusively tend to use terracotta pots and/or net pots.
 This is because these pots allow for faster evaporation compensating for the above-mentioned issues with sphagnum.
 I prefer to keep my plant’s roots confined and by using plastic pots in combination with my potting mix mentioned above, I can achieve a consistent dry-out rate (in my dry climate) allowing me to water on a more routine schedule.